-The NCDIR Fellows program provides is awarded to an exceptional scientist within the NCDIR, allowing them the opportunity to receive hands-on training in a specific research, technology, method or computational tool to help further their own research.
+The NCDIR Fellows Program.
+We have developed a Fellows program to provide trainees within the NCDIR the opportunity to receive hands-on training in a specific research, technology, method or computational tool to help further their own research.
 We have leveraged the framework of the Fellows program from within the NCDIR to trainees in the greater biomedical community.
 Our current and previous Fellows are listed below.

 If you are interested in collaborating with one of our researchers, visit our About Us page to contact the four PI’s directly or contact admin@NCDIR.org!

 Training with the NCDIR can also be done virtually via our video links which can be accessed here.